FM 108 Remembered:

 During his FM 108 years, Norm developed other interests, including short-wave DXing and scanning.
 In fact, he was considered one of the leading experts in the hobby of scanning in his later years.
 On a personal note, he married Sharon and moved to St. Catharines, Ont., where he commuted to work in Burlington.

-In 1991, FM 108 changed its format from an oldies-CHR mixture to full-time dance music.
-The ratings shot up and things have never looked better for the Burlington, Ont., station at 107.9, now known as Energy 108.
+In 1991, FM 108 changed its format from an oldies-CHR mixture to full-time dance music as Energy 108.
 Norm, while no longer program director under the new format, stayed on as production chief and played a major role in the station's success.
-He had been at the station 18 years - one-third of his life - when he died suddenly of a heart attack on Jan.
-19, 1997.
+He had been at the station 18 years - one-third of his life - when he died suddenly of a heart attack on January 19, 1997.
 An era in radio died with him.

 NORMAN B.'S LEGACY